arunpalanivel/DSA-Journey/README.md

 This repository is part of my **Prime Arun 2.0** challenge — a 60-day journey to strengthen my **Problem Solving, DSA, and Java** fundamentals while preparing for **internship interviews**.

-Each problem solved here is organized under structured folders (Steps) as per **Striver’s A2Z Sheet**.
+Each problem solved here is organized under structured folders (Steps) as per [Striver’s A2Z Sheet](https://takeuforward.org/interview-striver-a2z-dsa-sheet/).

 ---

 ## 🧩 Repository Structure